 To elevate the status of mountain peoples and conserve their ecosystems, national governments and international development agencies need to focus on policy reform in seven areas: promoting efforts to secure land tenure or control over local resources; ensuring that mountain people are compensated for the careful management of mountain ecosystems in the interests of society at large; reducing the impacts of livestock, timber, hydropower, and minerals production in mountains; creating regional networks of conservation areas; improving knowledge about mountains through integrated research, social and environmental monitoring, and public education; establishing institutions and cooperative agreements for each major range; and integrating mountains into the projects and policies of development agencies.

 To help move mountain issues from our mental margins to the mainstream, the Mountain Forum was created in 1995 through the international collaboration of NGOs, universities, multilateral agencies and the private sector.
 It is a global network for information exchange, mutual support, and advocacy for equitable and ecologically sustainable mountain development and conservation.
-This rapidly-growing structure now links over 4000 individual members and 50 organizational members in over 100 countries, primarily through the Internet, which is expanding fast in mountain areas.
+This rapidly-growing structure now links thousands of individual and organizational members in over 100 countries, primarily through the Internet, which is expanding fast in mountain areas.

 The challenges confronting mountain communities and ecosystems are immense.
 Surmounting them will require decades of sustained resolve.
 If the world's highest mountains have been able to inspire extraordinary fortitude and ingenuity within the climbers drawn to their summits, then the fragile ecosystems and endangered cultures from which these pinnacles rise now merit no lesser commitment.

-This overview is based on an article prepared by Derek Denniston for People & the Planet in 1996, and has been updated by Dr Martin Price.
+This overview is based on an article prepared by Derek Denniston for People & the Planet in 1996, and has been updated by Professor Martin Price.

-To read a text version of Mountains of the World:
+To read a text version of the Chapter on Mountain Systems in the Millennium Ecosystem Assessment, click here.